wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 Stable tag: 2.4
 Version: 2.4

-The recipe plugin does all formating for you and makes your recipes Google and SEO friendly Schema.org.
+The recipe plugin does all formating for you and makes recipes Google friendly with Schema.org.
 It also adds recipe's nutrition!

 == Description ==
 <full description>